 The Native Elder Maltreatment Survey (NEMS) helps Native American Tribes, Alaskan Villages, and Hawaiian Homesteads to understand the prevalence of Elder mistreatment, neglect, and financial exploitation in their respective communities.

 What does the survey assess?

-This survey uses the Hwalek-Sengstock Elder Abuse Screening Test (HS-EAST) to assess if Elders are at high risk for mistreatment.
+This survey uses the Hwalek-Sengstock Elder Abuse Screening Test to assess if Elders are at high risk for mistreatment.
 The survey also uses the Native Elder Life Scale (NELS), which assesses neglect and financial exploitation.
 The NELS provides insight on financial abuse, self-neglect, family neglect, and physical and emotional harm by others.